wentam/bottom-bracket/notes/misc.md

         * could use a heuristic like the size of the macro in bytes, though false positives would suck
         * could even make parallelism opt-in per defined macro if the overhead is really bad.
     * probably task queue/worker model
+* I want to maintain a pattern through all abstractions through to high-level that makes it really obvious when you're using something that's not portable to all machines
+    * Such as using a 'non-portable' or 'linux-only' namespace.
+* I think the IR should always support up to 64-bit integers.
+Platforms with less than this need to emulate them.
+    * For emulation, we probably want to do the lowering within the IR itself so the emulation can be optimized and we only need to implement this once.
+IR -> IR transformation.
+    * Some compilers support extra-big integers like 128-bit.
+It would be interesting to experiment with this once we have lowering logic in the IR.
+        * Would be cool if we could make it width-arbitrary lowering, and support 512-bit integers or whatever.
+            * This makes sense because if the width is fixed - even when it's really wide - we can be more optimal than generalized bignums.